alex-176/cpp_lib_updates/README.md

 };
 void f(S const & s);
 ```
-One day, you change the structure `S` by adding another member.
-Tests of the library work but tests of other previously built binaries that use `f` start crashing.
-Why?
-You just broke the binary interface of your library and all the modules that use the library must be recompiled.
-But what if you have to provide backward binary compatibility?
-In this case, this article can help.
+Suppose you modify the structure `S` by adding a new member.
+While the library’s own tests pass, some previously built binaries that depend on the function `f` begin to crash.
+Why is this happening?
+You've unintentionally broken the binary interface (ABI) of your library, which requires all dependent modules to be recompiled to function correctly.
+But what if you need to ensure backward binary compatibility?
+This article will guide you through the process.

 ## Microservices - short intro
-Let's review a simple microservices CICD flow for 2 modules (A and B).
-Assume ModuleA is independent and ModuleB depends on ModuleA.
-We want our CI to be fast, so we run only tests of the corresponding module in CI.
-CD runs tests of dependent modules.
-Assume all the modules use C++.
+Let’s review a simple CI/CD pipeline for two microservices: ModuleA and ModuleB.
+Assume that ModuleA is independent, while ModuleB depends on ModuleA.
+To keep our CI pipeline efficient, we only run tests for the module that has been modified.
+However, during the CD stage, we run tests for all dependent modules.

 [![CICD flow example for microservices](doc/microservices_cicd.png 'CICD flow example for microservices')]()